shafinkun/JKKNIU_CSE_Professionals_Directory/Readme.md

 - Expand your connection via LinkedIn.
 - If you are to give an interview in a company look if any Nazrulians belong to that company and connect with them if you need.
-- CV review, Interview preparation ideas, and company FAQs are some basic help you get from this directory.
+- CV review, interview preparation tips, and company FAQs are some of the basic support you can receive from our seniors.

 ## Some rules and regulations to follow